Best Slack & Microsoft Teams IT Support Platforms in 2026

 • Basic reporting on ticket volume, response times, and agent workload

 Pricing: Free tier available.
-Paid plans start at $3/agent/month, making it the most affordable truly-native Slack ticketing option in the market.
+Paid plans start at $15 per agent per month, one of the more affordable truly-native Slack ticketing options.
 Enterprise pricing available for larger teams.

 Best for: Small IT teams (typically 1–10 agents) that want simple, native Slack ticketing without the complexity or cost of a full ITSM platform.
 If your requirements are: employees message IT, we track it, we close it, all in Slack: Suptask is the simplest solution available.

 Limitations: Suptask is lightweight by design.
 It doesn't handle complex ITSM workflows: no change management, no asset management, no CMDB, no SLA automation, limited reporting.
-There's no AI resolution capability: requests that come in still require agent handling.
+Suptask has added AI assistance (summaries, categorization, and knowledge-base answers, with agentic workflows on higher tiers), but it is not built to autonomously resolve requests end to end, so most tickets still require agent handling.
 For IT teams with advanced workflow requirements or significant scale, Suptask will hit limits quickly.

 4. Pylon